Get the inside scoop on Deer Poop vs Rabbit Poop! Find out their distinct characteristics and impacts on your garden’s health below!

 1. Size

-Deer poop is notably larger, often resembling small marbles, while rabbit droppings are much smaller, like tiny, round beads.
-The difference in size is quite noticeable and serves as an initial indicator.
+Deer poop are 1/2 to 5/8 inches in diameter, while rabbit droppings are much smaller, 7mm – 12mm in size.
+The difference in size is quite noticeable, thus an important initial indicator.

 2. Moisture Content

-Fresh deer scat tends to be moister and exhibits a slightly glossy appearance.
-Whereas rabbit pellets are characteristically dry, hard, and lack moisture.
-This contrast in moisture content can be an important clue to find the difference.
+Fresh deer scat tends to be moister and slightly glossy, whereas rabbit pellets are dry, hard, and lack moisture.
+This can be an important clue to differentiate between the deer and rabbit poop.

 Coloration can vary, but fresh deer droppings tend to be dark brown to black.
-While rabbit fecal pellets are dark brown in hue.
-While both can share similar color spectrums, the difference in size and segmentation usually makes identification clear.
+While rabbit fecal pellets are deep brown in hue.

 Deer tend to defecate in small groups or piles, often called “scat groups.”
 These piles can accumulate over time in specific areas.
 However, rabbits scatter their droppings individually or in smaller clusters throughout their feeding areas.